signalogic/SigSRF_SDK/mediaTest_readme.md

 > * All command line option and arguments are case sensitive<br/>
 > * Enter ./prog -h or ./prog -? to see a list of command line options (e.g. mediaMin -h or mediaTest -?.
 Just ? works also).
 Mandatory command line options are shown with "!"<br/>
-> * Application modes and functionality are controlled by the -dN command line argument, where N is a hex value containing up to 64 flags.
+> * Application modes and functionality are controlled by the -dN command line option, where N is a hex value containing up to 64 flags.
 These flags are defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a> and referenced throughout this documentation
 > * Comments in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a> start with 'm" or 'mm' to indicate which -dN flags apply to both mediaMin and mediaTest and which apply only to mediaMin<br/>
 > * mediaMin and mediaTest always generate an [event log](#user-content-eventlog_main).
 The default event log filename is name_event_log.txt, where "name" is the filename (without extension) of the first command line input and the event log is stored on the current working folder.
 The &#8209;&#8209;event_log_path command line option can be used to control event log paths; otherwise event log filenames and all other event log options can be changed programmatically (as one example, look for LOG_EVENT_SETUP in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>)<br/>

-Command line error and reporting includes options with missing arguments, arguments with invalid format, unrecognized options, and misplaced entry.
+Command line error reporting includes command line options

+   * with arguments with invalid format
+   * missing a required argument
+   * unrecognized options (includes misplaced entry)

 Here are some examples:

 ![Command line error reporting example](https://raw.githubusercontent.com/signalogic/SigSRF_SDK/master/images/cmd_line_error_reporting_screencap.png "SigSRF application command line error reporting example")

 ![Command line error reporting example](https://raw.githubusercontent.com/signalogic/SigSRF_SDK/master/images/cmd_line_error_reporting_screencap2.png "SigSRF application command line error reporting example")

-In the above examples command line arguments with invalid format are highlighted in red, unrecognized options in orange, and options with missing required argument in purple.
+In the above examples command line option arguments with invalid format are highlighted in red, unrecognized options in orange, and options with missing required argument in purple.
 Error reporting printout is shown below the command line.

 ## Command Line Options and Arguments that Apply to All Reference Apps